changmg/AppMult-Aware-Retraining/README.md

 ```
 where *-f* option means using a fixed random seed for the purpose of reproducing the experimental results,

-*-b* option specifies the bitwidth of the applied AppMult,
+*-b* option specifies the bit-width of the applied AppMult,

 *-l* option specifies the path to the AppMult LUT (including forward propagation AppMult values + backward propagation gradients; please refer to example 2 for the generation details),

 and *-p* option specifies the path to the pretrained FP32 DNN model.

-After 30 epoches, the accuracy will recover from about 10% to about 90%.
+After 30 epochs, the accuracy will recover from about 10% to about 90%.

 - To perform AppMult-aware retraining for DNNs using straight-through estimation (STE) gradient for the AppMult, a reference command is:

 ```shell
 python micronet+/app_train.py -u -f -b 7 -l ./app_mults/resub_als/Mult_7_7_MED_63.6771_size_178_depth_23_lutfp+bp_avg_8_8.txt -p ./pretrained/cifar10_resnet18_fp32_acc_94.06.pth
 ```
-where *-u* option means using STE estimator.
+where *-u* option means using the STE estimator.

-After 30 epoches, the accuracy will recover from about 10% to about 80%.
+After 30 epochs, the accuracy will recover from about 10% to about 80%.

 ### Example 2
 To generate the AppMult LUT (including forward propagation AppMult values + backward propagation gradients),